CiscoSystems/juju-vem/README.md

 Overview
 --------
-VEM charm installs the Nexus 1000v virtual switch onto the compute/network nodes.
+cwchang VEM charm installs the Nexus 1000v virtual switch onto the compute/network nodes.

 VEM charm is designed as a subordinate charm.
 The aim is to